 The pineal gland contains the CB1 and CB2 receptors of the Endocannabinoid System.
 Cannabinoids, such as CBD, bind with these receptors.
 The pineal gland is directly affected by light coming through the eyes and thus is part of what helps regulate sleep and wake cycles.
 Cannabinoids can assist in turning on the third eye by activating the receptors of the pineal gland.
 By stimulating the pineal gland utilizing CBD with intention, one can effectively begin to awaken the third eye.

 CBD can be incorporated into daily life in a variety of ways.
 It also comes in many different forms.
-CBD oil tinctures can be taken under the tongue for fastest absorption.
-There are also many different CBD infused products such as honey and olive oil for cooking.
+CBD oil tinctures can be taken under the tongue for the fastest absorption.
+There are also many different CBD-infused products such as honey and olive oil for cooking.

-To expand your consciousness and open your third eye, try the following herbal products from The Alchemist’s Kitchen: Soul Drops: Mind, Anima Mundi’s Cerebrum Brain Tonic, and Essential Rose Life’s Brighten Mood Mist.
+To expand your consciousness and open your third eye, try the following herbal products from The Alchemist’s Kitchen: Soul Drops: Mind, Anima Mundi’s Cerebrum Brain Tonic, and Plant Alchemy Rose Bud Facial Spray.